 Summer is the most common time of year for home remodeling, and it’s pretty clear why.
 The weather is good, the kids are off school, and timing-wise it provides a nice buffer between the renovation and the winter holidays.

 Renovation season begins in the spring - which is coming up soon!
 Contractors are getting busy starting in March, and won’t slow down until September.
-With COVID-19 still preventing many social activities, the renovation season in 2021 is going to be busier than ever.
+The renovation season in 2022 is going to be busier than ever.

-So, if you’re one of the many homeowners that hopes to get your renovation started this summer, we’ll let you in on a little secret: you need to start planning now.
+So, if you’re one of the many homeowners that hopes to get your renovation started next summer, we’ll let you in on a little secret: you need to start planning now.

 In most cases, we’d recommend starting your search for contractors six months to one year before you’d like your home renovation to begin.